lasp-lang/lasp/README.md

 * `make riak-test` to run all integration and program tests.
 * `./rebar skip_deps=true eqc` to run the Erlang QuickCheck tests.

+## Riak Core Backend

+The Riak Core backend for Lasp is *deprecated*.
+If you need it for it, the last supported release is tagged 'riak-core-distribution'.